kubeedge/kubeedge/docs/setup/kubeedge_install_source.md

 # Setup from Source Code

-This guide would provide steps which can be utilised to install KubeEdge Cloud and Edge side.
-At this point, we assume that you would have installed the Pre-Requisites for Cloud and Edge.
+This guide provide steps which can be utilised to install KubeEdge Cloud and Edge side.
+At this point, we assume that you would have installed the [Pre-Requisite](kubeedge_install.md#prerequisite) for Cloud and Edge.

 ## Setup Cloud Side (KubeEdge Master Node)

 1. Clone KubeEdge

-    + Before this it might be a good idea to setup [$GOPATH ](https://github.com/golang/go/wiki/SettingGOPATH)
+    + Setup [$GOPATH ](https://github.com/golang/go/wiki/SettingGOPATH) to clone the KubeEdge repository in the `$GOPATH`.

         ```shell
         git clone https://github.com/kubeedge/kubeedge.git $GOPATH/src/github.com/kubeedge/kubeedge